Facing Assault And Battery charges in Cleveland, OH?

 It is also important to remember that there is a presumption of a prison sentence if you’re convicted of a first or second-degree felony.
 This means that if you are convicted of either of these felony types, it is presumed that you will be required to serve a prison sentence.

 Working with experienced Cleveland assault lawyers will give you the best chance at either avoiding or greatly reducing any prison time you might be required to serve.

 In addition to fines and potential jail or prison time, an assault conviction can also have other consequences, including:

 An assault conviction can follow you for the rest of your life and may make it difficult to find a job, go to college, rent an apartment or obtain a professional license.
 You may also lose your gun ownership rights and your ability to vote while incarcerated.

-If you are facing assault charges, call a Cleveland assault and battery lawyer right away.
-An experienced lawyer will fight on your behalf and help you obtain the best possible outcome for your case.
+If you are facing assault charges, call a criminal defense lawyer immediately.
+Experienced Cleveland assault attorneys will fight on your behalf and help you obtain the best possible outcome for your case.

 Contact us today for a FREE consultation.